 Recovery following a period of immobility or surgery

-Following treatment, advise regarding exercises, posture and the possibility of implementing lifestyle changes can be discussed.
+Following treatment, advice regarding exercises, posture and the possibility of implementing lifestyle changes can be discussed.

-First visit takes between 50-60 minutes as a full consultation takes place.
-Any follow up visits can take up to 30 mins.
+The first visit takes between 50-60 minutes as a 10-15 minute consultation takes place.
+Any follow up visits can take between 30-60 minutes, depending on patients needs.

-- Sharon Humphrey offers Remedial Massage at The Harmony Centre.
-I believe that to keep us mobile, supple, flexible and strong for a long and healthy life, we owe it to ourselves to look after our bodies, which includes seeking help from a health care professional such as myself, to restore harmony when things go wrong. ... read more
+- Sharon Humphrey offers Remedial Massage and Manipulative Massage at The Harmony Centre.
+I believe that to keep us mobile, supple, flexible and strong for a long and healthy life, we owe it to ourselves to look after our bodies, which includes seeking help from a health care professional such as myself, to restore harmony when things go ... ... read more